tpascarella/sr50/docs/problems.md

 The one exception is that you might want to hire a tax professional once your portfolio is complicated enough to warrant such a hire, but that likely doesn't apply to you yet.

+### YOU are your own best financial advisor

+Trust your judgement and make better and bets as you get more information.

 ## Well Intentioned, But Bad Advice

 Most Americans are in a terribly brittle financial position, and as a result they are *not qualified* to provide you any financial advice.